Gear Modifications and Care Mistakes to Avoid

 Each stove comes with a maximum recommended pot size, and stability is just a part of the equation.
 The other is that a pot larger than the recommended maximum can reflect too much heat back onto the stove.
 This is especially dangerous with a canister stove, where the canister itself can be overheated.
 Even an armchair combustion expert doesn’t need to think too hard to imagine the implications of heating up a pressurized fuel canister.
-However, you could also melt the self-sealing gasket that’s embedded in the top of the canister, causing a fuel leak that would be similarly catastrophic.
+More subtly, you could also melt the self-sealing gasket that’s embedded in the top of the canister, causing a fuel leak that would lead to the aforementioned catastrophe.
 Even liquid fuel stoves have been melted under overly large crock pots, so heed the recommendations in your stove’s instructions.

 Using Non-System Cookware with Stove Systems

 Our WindBurner™ and Reactor® stove systems are a few of our proudest engineering achievements.
 Each threads the needle of combustion perfection through the ideal synergy of primary air combustion and cookware integration.
 Of course, we’ve seen people try to modify flat-bottomed cookware and hack “adapters” aimed at making regular pots and pans work with these stoves.
 Newsflash: it doesn’t work.
 In fact, without proper heat dissipation, these powerhouse stoves will likely trigger their embedded thermal trip switches, designed to shut the stoves down in an overheating emergency.
 While you may be able to reset the WindBurner if that happens, you might have irreversibly damaged other components.
 On the Reactor stove, the thermal trip is a one-way street to eating cold food the rest of your trip and replacing your now-cooked (ba-dum-tss) stove. if you do trip your WindBurner, here are the quick steps to reset it: